SpencerPros/Multi-Area-OSPF-Project/README.md

 <br>

 ### Quick Testing
-* Before moving on I made sure that you can ping from each Host to its default gateway.
+* Before moving on I made sure that I can ping from each Host to its default gateway, as well as each router to its next-hop router.
 For example this is me pinging Host 1 to its deault gateway do the same but for Host 2 as well.
 Also I double checked each routers IP and subnet.
 Using an example on R1 writing the command "show ip int brief" on each router and see if all the IP addressing matches my table.
   ![image](https://github.com/user-attachments/assets/df9c1de1-7bd0-4998-afec-abc7ad57960b)

 <br>